Redon-Tech/Redon-Hub/docs/setup/bot/pterodactyl/configuration.md

     - IP: The IP the API will listen on.
 (Best left as `"0.0.0.0"`)
     - Port: The port the API will listen on.
 (This port must be open to the internet)
     - Key: The key the API will use for authentication.
 (This key must be kept secret)

+!!! danger "Common Configuration Mistake"

+    Please ensure `API.Port` is set to the port of your server.
+You can find it on the console page.

+    It is the number after the `:` in the URL.

+    For example, `node5.redon.tech:12345` would have a port of `12345`.

 ## Finishing the .env file